“But everything looks like it’s going so well on Instagram!”

 And my boundaries?
 Well, they sucked.
 Tightening up my own self-care scheduling rules means I can give my best to the moment I’ve decided to be in – whether that means I am dedicated to a day of writing, toddling off to do a few hours of meeting new people, or spending the day teaching women how to write better using the brilliant technology of Zoom (all whilst wearing my ugg boots!)

 Over-extension, pushing myself, a hypercritical inner voice, and the drive to overachieve are what helped get me into this #tiredgirl mess in the first place.
 It’s time to realise they don’t suit me anymore.
 Fundamentally, I may be a perfectionist overachiever, but it doesn’t mean I can’t fight the need to be part of everything, say “yes” to all the opportunities, and run myself ragged trying to be all things to all people.
-In fact, if I kept it up, I would have been no things to
+In fact, if I kept it up, I would have been no things to any people, including my beautiful children.

 So, FOMO – you have to F right off.